-a lot of people want to ask: “are we allowed to do this?”
+Many people want to ask: “Are we allowed to do this?”

-Pope John XXIII in 1959, remember the changes were put in 1955, in 1959 when Pope, he’s a saint now, Saint John XXIII at the celebration of Holy Week, at the Station of St. John Lateran, he went down and had the Liturgy on Good Friday, right where all the relics are, the true cross is there, the plaques are there with the three titles on it, the nails are there, a magnificent place to visit and pray.
+In 1959, Pope (a saint now) Saint John XXIII, at the celebration of Holy Week, at the Station of St. John Lateran, went down and had the Liturgy on Good Friday.
+Exactly where all the relics are, the true cross, the plaques with the three titles, and the nails are there.
+A magnificent place to visit and pray.

-He went there and on that time, he followed the tradition, the traditional practice…thus making evident that he was not in agreement with the innovations recently introduced and that he recognized the experimental nature of those changes.
+He went there, and at that time, he followed the traditional practice, thus making it evident that he disagreed with the innovations recently introduced.
+He recognized the experimental nature of those changes.

-In English, we call it “the creeping”, where you do these three prostrations before you kiss the cross; and you have Pope John XXIII right there doing it.
+In English, we call it “the creeping,” where you do these three prostrations before you kiss the cross; and you have Pope Saint John XXIII right there doing it.

-Why is he doing that?
-Because it was experimental and he knew it and he didn’t agree with it.
+Why was he doing that?
+Because it was experimental, he knew it and disagreed with it.

 Now there’s a place in Rome called The Holy of Holies.